History of the National Park Service: National Capital Parks, 1790–1933

-National Capital Parks are the oldest parks in the National Park System.
-These parks began with the founding of the District of Columbia in 1790.
-The President appointed three Federal Commissioners to design a district 10 mi square on the Potomac River for the permanent seat of the Federal Government.
+National Capital Parks is the oldest unit of the National Park System.
+Its origins date to the establishment of the District of Columbia in 1790, making it older than Yellowstone National Park.
+The president appointed three federal commissioners to design a district 10 mi square on the Potomac River for the permanent seat of the U.S. federal government.
 The current National Capital Parks office is a direct lineal descendant of the original office established by the first commissioners of the District of Columbia in 1791.

 President George Washington engaged Major Pierre Charles L'Enfant to design the new capital city.
-The L'Enfant Plan proposed a city of beauty.
+Pierre Charles L’Enfant designed the capital to be a grand and impressive city.
 The plan was designed around a series of boulevards, parks and The Mall.
 Additionally, L'Enfant envisaged a Congress Garden and a President's Park; embellished with statues, columns, or obelisks; grand fountains; an equestrian statue of Washington; a Naval Column; and a zero milestone.

 Rock Creek Park was authorized on September 27, 1890, two days after Sequoia and three days before Yosemite.
 Congress carried over some of the language of the Yellowstone Act into all three acts.
 Like Yellowstone, Rock Creek Park was "dedicated and set apart as a public park or pleasure ground for the benefit and enjoyment of the people of the United States," where all timber, animals, and curiosities were to be retained "in their natural condition, as nearly as possible."
 Though not a 'National Park', Rock Creek Park is a major urban park of the nation.